nvd3/nvd3/README.md

 ## NVD3 - A reusable D3 charting library

+### This project is for D3v4.
+For a D3v3 compatible version of nvd3, see the [novus/nvd3](http://github.com/novus/nvd3/) repository.
+If you want to help out with this, please send us pull requests!!

 Inspired by the work of Mike Bostock's [Towards Reusable Charts](http://bost.ocks.org/mike/chart/), and supported by a combined effort of [Novus](http://www.novus.com) and the NVD3 community.

 [View Examples](http://nvd3-community.github.io/nvd3/) | [NEW Documentation!](http://nvd3-community.github.io/nvd3/examples/documentation.html) | Development build status: [![Build Status](https://travis-ci.org/novus/nvd3.svg?branch=master)](https://travis-ci.org/novus/nvd3)